SumitJ2002/Registration_Form/README.md

-# Student Registration Form Web Application
+# Code Crafters Registration Form Web Application

-Welcome to the Student Registration Form Web Application!
+Welcome to the Registration Form Web Application!
 This is a simple web-based application that allows students to register by providing their personal, contact, and educational information.
 The project aims to provide an easy-to-use registration form that collects necessary details from students for administrative purposes.

 ## Features